Making non-cash property contributions to investment foundations: benefits for pension funds

 There are two types of investment vehicles for indirect property investments: publicly traded and non-publicly traded vehicles.
 Some of the non-publicly traded vehicles, among them investment foundations, offer tax advantages and are specifically tailored to the needs of pension funds.

 In recent years, investment foundations have become particularly popular vehicles for pension funds and have recorded significant growth.
-In 2022 alone, their real estate investments increased by around CHF 7 billion and amount to more than CHF 70 billion today (source: Alphaprop, 2023).
+In 2023, their real estate investments increased by CHF 4 billion and amount to just under CHF 75 billion today (source: Alphaprop, 2024).

 Advantages of making non-cash contributions to investment foundations:

-• Lower volatility: The value of real estate held by investment foundations is expressed by the net asset value.
-Comparison of the historical performance of investment foundations (KGAST Immo-Index) with the track record of real estate shares or funds reveals that investment foundations are significantly less volatile.
-Their performance has been consistently positive in recent years.
+Lower volatility: The value of real estate held by investment foundations is expressed by the net asset value.
+Comparison of the historical performance of investment foundations with the track record of real estate shares or funds reveals that investment foundations are significantly less volatile.
+The performance of the KGAST Immo-Index has been consistently positive in recent years.

 Advantages of making non-cash contributions to the Avadis Investment Foundation